U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - the water flow and reservoir storage characteristics for hydropower plants

 Generation is the amount of electricity a generator produces over a specific period of time.
-For example, a generator with 1 MegaWatt (MW) capacity that operates at that capacity consistently for one hour will produce 1 MW-hour (MWh) of electricity.
-If it operates at only half that capacity for one hour, it will produce 0.5 MWh of electricity.
+For example, a generator with 1 megawatt (mW) capacity that operates at that capacity consistently for one hour will produce 1 megawatthour (mWh) of electricity.
+If it operates at only half that capacity for one hour, it will produce 0.5 mWh of electricity.
 Many generators do not operate at their full capacity all the time; they may vary their output according to conditions at the power plant, fuel costs, and/or as instructed from the electric power grid operator.

-Net generation is the amount of gross generation a generator produces less the electricity used to operate the plant; such uses include fuel handling, feedwater pumps, combustion air fans, cooling water pumps, pollution control equipment, and other electricity needs.
+Net generation is the amount of gross generation a generator produces less the electricity used to operate the power plant.
+These uses include fuel handling, feedwater pumps, combustion air fans, cooling water pumps, pollution control equipment, and other electricity needs.